volkamerlab/lab_repos_check/README.md

 # Volkamer Lab's repositories check

-This is an overview of our published repositories' health:
+This is an overview of our published repositories' status:
 - CI status
 - Documentation status
 - Number of open issues
 - Number of open PRs
+- Code coverage (CodeCov)
+- Conda version
+- License

 ## Status